Technical Notes and Instructions for the Environmental Public Health Tracking Network

 For the Tracking Program, data privacy means that health data will not be used for anything other than the specific public health reason for which it was shared.
 Confidentiality means making sure that health information is only seen by people who are authorized to have access to it.

-No personal identifiers are used in creating data tables for CDC's Tracking Network.
+No personal identifiers are included in the data tables for CDC's Tracking Network.
 For rare health outcomes, the number of cases for a selected place, time, and group of people is often small, particularly in sparsely populated areas.
 In these situations, data are aggregated across place, time, and people in order to balance, as much as possible, utility and the protection of confidentiality.
-For example, a measure may be presented as an average over a 5-year period instead of an annual number, or a measure might only be viewed by race or age but not by race and age at the same time.
+For example, a measure may be presented as an average over a 5-year period instead of an annual number, or a measure might only be viewed by race or age separately but not at the same time.

-When small cell counts exist, they are suppressed (not shown).
-Non-zero counts that are less than 6 are suppressed for counties with a total population that is less than 100,000 persons.
-For cancer data, all non-zero counts that are less than 16 are suppressed, also to account for stability.
-To impede reverse calculation of suppressed data through multiple queries, selected non-zero counts that are greater than 6 are also suppressed.
+When small cell counts exist, they are suppressed, meaning its value is not shown.
+Non-zero counts that are less than six are suppressed for counties with a total population that is less than 100,000 persons.
+Some datasets have special suppression rules.
+For cancer data, all non-zero counts that are less than 16 are suppressed.
+This is done for confidentiality purposes and to also account for stability.

-Rates, proportions, and percentages are checked for their stability, so that trends over time and between geographic areas or persons can be evaluated with reasonable confidence.
+Rates, proportions, and percentages are checked for their stability so that trends over time and between geographic areas or persons can be evaluated with reasonable confidence.
 Instability can arise from small numerators (number of cases or events) or small denominators (populations or subpopulations).
 Any rate or measure with a relative standard error (RSE) greater than or equal to 30% is flagged as unstable or, in the case of cancer data, suppressed.
-Statistical stability and confidentiality go hand in hand.
-The numerator required to generate an RSE of less than 30% is well above the safety cutoff level of 6.
+Statistical stability and confidentiality go hand-in-hand.
+The numerator required to generate an RSE of less than 30% is well above the cutoff level of 6.
 Suppression of any rate or measure due to instability also protects confidentiality.Top of Page